This post may contain affiliate links. Please read our disclosure policy.

 - Flip and continue to cook for another minute, or until the underside is browned.

-- Remove from the griddle and repeat with the remaining batter.
+- Remove from the griddle or pan and repeat with the remaining batter, greasing the surface lightly before adding each batch.
 Serve warm.

 Video